Michael Caine: Acting career

-1950s
+1950–1963: Acting debut and early roles

-Caine began his acting career at the age of 16 when he had a small, uncredited role in the 1950 film Morning Departure.
-A few years later at the age of 20 in Horsham, Sussex, he responded to an advertisement in The Stage for an assistant stage manager who would also perform small walk-on parts for the Horsham-based Westminster Repertory Company who were performing at the Carfax Electric Theatre.
-Adopting the stage name "Michael White", in July 1953 he was cast as the drunkard Hindley in the company's production of Wuthering Heights.
+Caine's film debut was an uncredited walk-on role in Morning Departure (1950).
+A few years later in Horsham, Sussex, he responded to an advertisement in The Stage for an assistant stage manager who would also perform bit parts for the Horsham-based Westminster Repertory Company, who were performing at the Carfax Electric Theatre.
+Adopting the stage name Michael Scott, in July 1953 he was cast as the drunkard Hindley in the company's production of Wuthering Heights.
 He moved to the Lowestoft Repertory Company in Suffolk for a year when he was 21.
 It was here that he met his first wife, Patricia Haines.
 He has described the first nine years of his career as "really, really brutal" as well as "more like purgatory than paradise".
 He appeared in nine plays during his time at the Lowestoft Rep at the Arcadia Theatre with Jackson Stanley's Standard Players.

-When his career took him to London in 1954 after his provincial apprenticeship, his agent informed him that there was already a Michael White performing as an actor in London and that he had to come up with a new name immediately.
-Speaking to his agent from a telephone booth in Leicester Square, London, he looked around for inspiration, noted that The Caine Mutiny was being shown at the Odeon Cinema, and decided to change his name to "Michael Caine".
+When his career took him to London in 1954 after his provincial apprenticeship, his agent informed him that there was already a Michael Scott performing as an actor in London and that he had to come up with a new name immediately.
+Speaking to his agent from a telephone booth in Leicester Square, London, he looked around for inspiration, noted that The Caine Mutiny was being shown at the Odeon Cinema, and decided to change his name to Michael Caine.
 He joked on television in 1987 that, had a tree partly blocking his view been a few feet to the left, he might have been called "Michael Mutiny".
-(Humphrey Bogart was his "screen idol" and he would later play the part originally intended for Bogart in John Huston's The Man Who Would Be King.)
-He also later joked in interviews that had he looked the other way, he would have ended up as "Michael One Hundred and One Dalmatians".
-In 1958, Caine played the minor role of a court orderly in a BBC Television adaptation of the story, The Caine Mutiny Court Martial.
+He also later joked in interviews that, had he looked the other way, he would have ended up as "Michael One Hundred and One Dalmatians".
+In 1958, Caine played the minor role of a court orderly in a BBC Television adaptation of the story, The Caine Mutiny Court-Martial.